stanford-ssi/biology-backspace/starting_strands.md

 Place the 4 tubes in the thermocycler.
 Immediately before starting the protocol, add .4 uL of 20 U/uL TdT to all tubes.
 Start the thermocycler protocol and wait until the protocol is completed.
-Transfer 10 uL from tubes 1 and 3 into a corresponding

-`Extension Control' tube for original and modified starting strands.
+Transfer 10 uL from tubes 1 and 3 into a correspondinge extension control tubes for original and modified starting strands.
-Add 10 uL of EDTA to column 12 after all other wells have been inactivated/after inactivation of the shortest time reaction.
-**Note:** 1:11
+Boil at 90 C to
 ## Complementary DNA Binding

 NOTE: It is critical that the entirety of the Exonuclease T reaction takes place at the appro-priate temperature.